-One of the first recipes I learned when I started out with raw food was how to make my own almond milk.
+One of the first recipes I learned when I was looking into how to start a more raw food based diet was how to make my own almond milk.
 I loved it so much that I started using it in everything I could!

 You will need

-- Rinse the almonds in a sieve and pop them into your blender.
+Rinse the raw almonds in a sieve and pop them into your blender.

-- Pour the milk into a sealable container and store in the fridge for up 2-3 days.
+Pour the raw almond milk into a sealable container and store in the fridge for up 2-3 days.

 Try different flavours by adding a pinch of cinnamon or a few drops of vanilla essence.